The Hilbert Stack: Introduction

-In \S\S\ref{ch:coeq} and \ref{ch:qfs}, we will develop techniques to prove the effectivity result of \S\ref{ch:exthm}.
-To motivate these techniques, it is instructive to explain part of Grothendieck's proof of \cite[\textbf{III}, 5.1.4]{EGA}.
-So, given an $I$-adic noetherian ring $R$, let $S=\spec R$, and $S_n = \spec R/I^{n+1}$.
-For a \emph{proper} morphism of schemes $f : Y \to S$, let the morphism $f_n : Y_n \to S_n$ denote the pullback of the morphism $f$ along the closed immersion $S_n \hookrightarrow S$.
-Suppose that for each $n\geq 0$, we have a coherent $Y_n$-sheaf $\Func{n}$ and isomorphisms $\Func{n+1}\mid_{Y_n} \cong \Func{n}$, then \cite[\textbf{III}, 5.1.4]{EGA} states that there is a coherent $Y$-sheaf $\Func{}$ such that $\Func{}\mid_{Y_n} \cong \Func{n}$.
-It is better to think of these adic systems of coherent sheaves as coherent sheaves on formal schemes.
-For a coherent sheaf $\fml{F}$ on the formal scheme $\cmpl{Y}$, if there exists a coherent sheaf $\Func{}$ on the scheme $Y$ and an isomorphism of coherent sheaves $\cmpl{\Func{}} \cong \fml{F}$ on the formal scheme $\cmpl{Y}$, then say that $\fml{F}$ is \textbf{effectivizable}.
-The effectivity problem is thus recast as: any coherent sheaf $\fml{F}$ on the formal scheme $\cmpl{Y}$ is effectivizable.
-This is proven using the method of \emph{d\'evissage} on the category of coherent sheaves $\COH{Y}$ on the scheme $Y$.
-The proof consists of the following steps: \begin{enumerate} \item given coherent sheaves $\mathscr{H}$, $\mathscr{H}'$ on $Y$, then the natural map of $R$-modules:
+For various reasons, it is better to think of adic systems of coherent sheaves $\{\Func{n}\}$ as a coherent sheaf $\fml{F}$ on the formal scheme $\cmpl{Y}$ \cite[I.10.11.3]{EGA}.
+We say that a coherent sheaf $\fml{F}$ on the formal scheme $\cmpl{Y}$ is \textbf{effectivizable}, if there exists a coherent sheaf $\Func{}$ on the scheme $Y$ and an isomorphism of coherent sheaves $\cmpl{\Func{}} \cong \fml{F}$ on the formal scheme $\cmpl{Y}$.
+The effectivity problem is thus recast as: any coherent sheaf $\fml{F}$ on the formal scheme $\cmpl{Y}$, with support proper over $\cmpl{S}$, is effectivizable.
+This is proven using the method of \emph{d\'evissage} on the abelian category of coherent sheaves with proper support, $\COHP{Y}{S}$, on the scheme $Y$.
+The proof consists of the following sequence of observations. \begin{enumerate} \item Given coherent sheaves $\mathscr{H}$ and $\mathscr{H}'$ on $Y$, with $\mathscr{H}'$ properly supported over $S$, the natural map of $R$-modules:

-is an isomorphism for all $i\geq 0$. \item Show that if we have an exact sequence of coherent sheaves on $\cmpl{Y}$: